Compliance is a Moving Target: What 9.5 Years in Brokerage Operations Taught Me About Fair Housing

 The reference came out clean.

-Fifty-three pages.
+Sixty-one pages.
 Four hundred thirty-one municipalities indexed.
-Federal foundation, fifty state-by-state breakdowns, the full municipal addendum, enforcement pathways, penalty schedules ($16,512 for a first violation, $123,837 for a third within seven years — periodically adjusted for inflation), glossaries, citations.
+Federal foundation, fifty state-by-state breakdowns, the full municipal addendum, enforcement pathways, penalty schedules (2025 inflation adjustment: penalties updated to ~$26K first violation / ~$131K third within 7y), glossaries, citations.

 I wrote it for three audiences in parallel — plain-language summaries for first-time landlords, professional-tier explanations for property managers and brokers, and technical detail for compliance officers.
 Every protected class.
 Every preemption flag.
 Every notable city ordinance I could verify against primary sources.